bookofproofs/bookofproofs.github.io/_sources/history/19th-century/epstein.md

 * Epstein did not attempt to emigrate.
 * The Gestapo broke into Epstein's house but found that he was seriously ill and could not be moved.
 * At this point Epstein must have known that his only chance was to leave Germany.
-* However, Siegel seems to be incorrect in believing that Epstein's sister had already emigrated.
 * Tilly Epstein was a teacher at the Philanthropin Secondary School in Frankfurt from 1901.
 * She emigrated to England, but this was not until 1941 after Paul Epstein had committed suicide.
 * Let us return to the story of Epstein's last days.